DagemBefikadu/SEI-Project-one/README.md

 Make the background screen of the game board the users favorite team logo.

 Create the "Swoosh" sound for when a ball is collected and a whistle sound for food or sweat puddles.

+Canvas, canvas crawler on the screen read for  reference all i need should make the person a traingle orange square for good objects little squares for each object